lfarroco/llm-researcher/docs/PROJECT_OVERVIEW.md

 Important nuance:

-- Docs are now aligned with code: see `docs/ROADMAP.md` for remaining work and `docs/STATUS_REPORT.md` for current status and known test issues.
+- Docs are now aligned with code: see `docs/ROADMAP.md` for remaining work and `docs/STATUS_REPORT.md` for current status.
-- The test suite has known failures (DB setup + two bugs) tracked in ROADMAP Milestone 0.
+- The full backend test suite passes with CI-like settings (`sqlite:///:memory:`), and the frontend has unit tests.

 ## 8. Recommended Re-Entry Work Plan